Pinterest

 You have got to try this lamb stew!Looking for an easy recipe for lamb stew?
 This one is sure to satisfy your needs, and be ready to enjoy a hearty feast!

-This recipe for Lamb Stew, aka Hammelfleisch Eintopf, is such an easy dinner recipe idea.
-It's a traditional German "Eintopf" (one-pot) meal.
+This recipe for lamb stew, aka hammelfleisch eintopf, is such an easy dinner recipe idea.
+It's a traditional German "eintopf" (one-pot) meal.

-Both lamb and mutton are covered with a papery white membrane which should be removed before cooking.
+1. Both lamb and mutton are covered with a papery white membrane which should be removed before cooking.
 This membrane, if left in place, gives a strong gamey flavor.

-What to serve with this stew?
+3. What to serve with this stew?
 A loaf of crusty German bread is all that's needed.
 Enjoy!

-Cook the Green Beans.
-For How long???
+Cook Those Green Beans For How Long???

 The recipe below is an old one.
 The veggies were often cooked until they were really quite 'mushy' and after 30 minutes, they really were.